devpi/devpi/doc/index.rst

 The **devpi** project aims to support a variety of company- and user-specific Python Package release, testing and installation activities.
-The project is partly funded by a contract of a larger geo-distributed company with merlinux_ and Holger Krekel as the lead developer.
-The project is bound to see more releases in 2013, see :ref:`projectstatus`.

-The project provides two MIT-licensed Python packages:
+The project provides a devpi_ meta package pulling in two, also separately installable, MIT-licensed packages:

-- ``devpi-server``: well-tested and easy-to-use pypi server with :doc:`unique features <features-server>` not found in other implementations.
+- ``devpi-server``: well-tested and easy-to-use pypi server with some :doc:`unique features <features-server>`.
-  This server can be used from standard ``setup.py upload`` and ``pip/easy_install`` invocations.

 - ``devpi-client``: one-stop ``devpi`` tool with sub commands for managing users and github-style user/INDEX overlay indexes, and wrapping